jonascarpay/rebound/README.md

 _Make `bound` Succ more_

-Tools for working with de Bruijn-indices.
+Tools for working with Bird/Paterson-style De Bruijn-indices.
-Essentially just `bounds`'s '`Bound.Scope.Simple` module, i.e. the non-monadic version, but with extra tools for working with traversals.
+Essentially just `bounds`'s `Bound.Scope.Simple` module, i.e. the non-monadic version, but with extra tools for working with traversals, and with no dependencies.

 In particular, it adds